Sameeta9NK/Diabetes-Prediction/README.md

 # Model Training
 Since this is a binary classification problem, I am using Support Vector Machine(SVM) for running the classification.
 Its strong performance in high-dimensional spaces and capacity to handle nonlinear relationships between features make it a valuable tool for identifying individuals at risk of diabetes.

+# Model Performance
+Recall is crucial in diabetes prediction because it measures the model's ability to correctly identify individuals who actually have diabetes.
+A high recall rate is essential to minimize false negatives, which means accurately detecting as many diabetic patients as possible.
+Early detection is vital for timely intervention and preventing severe complications associated with diabetes.